What Those With Mental Health Concerns Should Know About Group Short-term Disability

 - Willing to accept suitable offers

-Serious illnesses are consistently recognized as valid reasons for quitting work—a prerequisite for receiving unemployment benefits (other than being laid off).
+Serious illnesses are consistently recognized as valid reasons for stopping work—a prerequisite for receiving unemployment benefits (other than being laid off).
 Unfortunately, one’s ability to work is a requirement for every state’s unemployment benefits.
 This means that you must, first, recover before you qualify for unemployment.

-As is obvious, this “able to work” requirement presents a significant difficulty for people with chronic mental health disorders.
+The “able to work” requirement presents a significant difficulty for people with chronic mental health disorders.
 Look here for a table providing state-specific unemployment benefit information—and talk to an experienced attorney if you have questions about unemployment benefits.

 What About Temporary-Acute Mental Health Episodes?